jurgenwigg/py3S60/newcore/Doc/reference/expressions.rst

 :meth:`~agen.asend` is used, then the result will be the value passed in to that method.

-If an asynchronous generator happens to exit early by :keyword:`break`, the caller task being cancelled, or other exceptions, the generator's async cleanup code will run and possibly raise exceptions or access context variables in an unexpected context--perhaps after the lifetime of tasks it depends, or during the event loop shutdown when the async-generator garbage collection hook is called.
-To prevent this, the caller must explicitly close the async generator by calling :meth:`~agen.aclose` method to finalize the generator and ultimately detach it from the event loop.

 In an asynchronous generator function, yield expressions are allowed anywhere in a :keyword:`try` construct.
 However, if an asynchronous generator is not resumed before it is finalized (by reaching a zero reference count or by